aws-samples/sample-cfm-tips-mcp/README.md

 ## 🔐 Required AWS Permissions

 Your AWS credentials need these permissions.
-Create an IAM policy with these actions:
+The MCP server uses your role to perform actions, hence proceed with least privilege access only.
+The below creates an IAM policy with for list, read and describe actions only:

 ```json
 {